The Things Stack

 - A TTS deployment (Cloud or Enterprise) where you can create applications and devices.

-- A gateway connected to TTS (or a public network connection if you’re using one).
+- A gateway connected to TTS (or access to a public TTS network).

 1) Collect the required identifiers & keys